The BOB Ironman has been discontinued and replaced by the BOB Blaze

 Fold and Unfold

-The Ironman fold is the same as all the BOB strollers.
-It is a two-handed fold with 2 steps, a manual lock and it does not self-stand.
-The fold itself is easy with a pull handle under the seat, but the process is more convoluted than the Burley Solstice.
-The unfold is also a two-handed operation opened by pulling up on the handlebar and shaking the frame open.
+The Ironman fold is the same as all the BOB strollers with two hands and two steps.
+It features a manual lock and it does not self-stand.
+The folding process is easy with a pull handle under the seat, but there are more steps than the Thule options.
+Unfolding is also a two-handed operation opened by pulling up on the handlebar and shaking the frame open.

-The Ironman has single action brakes that are easy to set and release with the red pedal between the back wheels.
-The pedal is sandal foot friendly.
-This BOB also features a handbrake, as previously mentioned, and it is easy to use.
+The Ironman has single action brakes that are easy to set and release with the red pedal between the back wheels that is sandal foot friendly.
+This BOB also features a handbrake for deacceleration that it is easy to use.

 The storage bin of the Ironman is large but placed far under the seat almost making it easier to access from the sides than the back